 Brexit: Manston on my Mind

-What started off as a rumour on social media, and led to an underwhelming ‘no deal’ Brexit contingency exercise, has made millions of people around the world aware of Manston Airport through the international media.
+(This post is not an endorsement of any of the media outlets mentioned or linked, except of course for The Isle of Thanet News.)What started off as a rumour on social media, and led to an underwhelming ‘no deal’ Brexit contingency exercise, has made millions of people around the world aware of Manston Airport through the international media.